 We have put together a set of suggested lessons/course plans as examples, from a basic course to more specialised and specific subjects, should the demands dictate.
+Appendix 3 shows an example of a Lesson Plan.

 Most leisure classes are 2.5 hours long, your classes can however be of any length, for example: